omajid/omajid.github.io/content/posts/2020-06-10-magic-of-file.md

 0   string      Draw        RISC OS Draw file data
 ```

-The first 3 columns are the "Test" and the final column is the
+The first 3 columns are the test and the final column is the output.

-"Output".
-This line specifies that at if the *string* at position *0*
+This line specifies that at if the *string* at position *0* in the
-in the file matches the constant string *Draw*, then show *RISC OS
+file matches the constant string *Draw*, then show *RISC OS Draw file
-Draw file data* as the file type.
+data* as the file type.

 To make things easier for the people maintaining the database, the
 database supports nesting tests.
 That is, a test can say that it only